-The system, which is expected to be put into operation next year, also aims to enforce the country's current regulations relating to the climate change response, meeting the requirements and obligations under the UNFCCC.
+The system, which is expected to be put into operation next year, also aims to enforce the country's current regulations relating to climate change response, meeting the requirements and obligations under the UNFCCC.

 There also exists a national office for UNFCCC and KP under MONRE to coordinate the implementation and reporting of national GHG inventory to the UNFCCC.
-A government decision was issued in 2012 providing the guidelines on management and trading of emission reduction credits.
+A government decision was issued in 2012140 providing the guidelines on management and trading of emission reduction credits.
 To date, emission reduction credits are mainly generated by the energy sector.
 Vietnam now has 254 CDM approved projects with about 137 million tonnes of CO2.

 MONRE is responsible for organizing and coordinating actions with other ministries and environmental organizations responsible for undertaking GHG inventory tasks as part of the creation of national reports on climate change.
-MPI will co-operate with the MONRE in guiding other ministries and local authorities of all levels - including the city, provincial People's Committees and business enterprises - to provide adequate data and relevant information for the compiling of the GHG inventory every two years.
-MPI will then sum the data to provide to the coordinating agency of the system every two years.
+MPI co-operates with MONRE in guiding other ministries and local authorities of all levels - including the city, provincial People's Committees and business enterprises - to provide adequate data and relevant information for the compiling of the GHG inventory.
+Every 2 years, MPI will then sum the data to provide to the coordinating agency of the system.